High Resolution page

 IRIS post-processes the Registax results by applying selected filters, the more powerful for the resolution increasing is the unsharp masking.

-The CCD sampling [arcseconds/pixel] can be calculated by multiplying the pixel dimensions [mm] by 206265 (i.e. the number of arcseconds in a radian) and dividing the result by the telescope focal length F [mm]; if an eyepiece of focal Fo [mm] is used to increase the telescope focal length, the equivalent focal [mm] will be Feq = F*(T/Fo-1), where T [mm] is the distance between the webcam CCD chip and the eyepiece's lens closer to it.
+The CCD sampling [arcseconds/pixel] can be calculated by multiplying the pixel dimensions [mm] by 206265 (i.e. the number of arcseconds in one radian) and dividing the result by the telescope focal length F [mm]; if an eyepiece of focal Fo [mm] is used to increase the telescope focal length, the equivalent focal [mm] will be Feq = F*(T/Fo-1), where T [mm] is the distance between the webcam CCD chip and the eyepiece's lens closer to it.

 Registax selected and stacked the best 300 frames, obtaining the following result: